-- 1) A Junior is someone who did not have his/her 19th birthday before the start of the event. - 2) For safety reasons any junior wishing to compete in the 15cc or Stock Zenoah 26cc engine classes must be at least 12 years old. - 3) Juniors are not allowed to take part in the 27cc and 35cc classes.
+- A Junior is someone who in the year of the competition is not older than 18 years.
+(A Junior is someone who in the year of the event does not have their 19th birthday) - 2) For safety reasons any junior wishing to compete in the 15cc or Stock Zenoah 26cc engine classes must be at least 12 years old. - 3) Juniors are not allowed to take part in the 27cc and 35cc classes.